hantsy/spring-reactive-sample/README.md

 | [boot-pulsar](https://github.com/hantsy/spring-reactive-sample/tree/master/boot-pulsar) | Spring for Pulsar Reactive Example  |

 ### Legacy Codes
-Some example codes are becoming deprecated as time goes by, eg. the [SDN Rx project](https://github.com/neo4j/sdn-rx) which was maintained by the Neo4j team is discontinued now, it is highly recommended to migrate to the official [Spring Data Neo4j](https://github.com/spring-projects/spring-data-neo4j).
+Some example codes are becoming deprecated over time, e.g., the [SDN Rx project](https://github.com/neo4j/sdn-rx), which was maintained by the Neo4j team, has been discontinued.
+It is highly recommended to migrate to the official [Spring Data Neo4j](https://github.com/spring-projects/spring-data-neo4j).

-Spring Data R2dbc 1.2 added a lot of breaking changes, so I created another [Spring R2dbc Sample repository](https://github.com/hantsy/spring-r2dbc-sample) to introduce the new features.
+Spring Data R2dbc 1.2 introduced many breaking changes, so I created another [Spring R2dbc Sample repository](https://github.com/hantsy/spring-r2dbc-sample) to introduce the new features.

 Spring [removed support of RxJava/RxJava2](https://github.com/spring-projects/spring-framework/issues/27443), and other projects, such as Spring Data, will remove RxJava/RxJava2 support soon.